 Three Other Risk Indicators to be Aware of

-A diet for lowering cholesterol is the first step towards preventing heart disease, but it is important to track all (4) risk indicators.
+A diet to lower cholesterol is the first step towards preventing heart disease, but it is important to track all (4) risk indicators.
 Start by making better food choices, then check with your physician or other qualified medical professional to see if medication or a natural supplement is right for you.